Vanedyn/VaM-Scripts-Collection/MyEditedScripts/VaMDeluxe/README.md

 # DollMaker
+## Features

- *Button added: Add a button to sort the morphs by ´name´ or by ´value´ *Feature: Minimal search term changed from 3 to 2
+ * Button added: Add a button to sort the morphs by ´name´ or by ´value´
+ * Keystrokes needed: Minimal search term needed changed from 3 to 2